-When organizations are looking for a greater depth of capability, iPaaS is a credible option.
-IPaaS is essentially
+When organizations are looking for a greater depth of capability, integration platform as a service (iPaaS) is...

-the integrated combination of Infrastructure as a Service and Platform as a Service in a vendor-supported computing platform.
-It includes the tools necessary to develop and test applications, as well as middleware, deployment and server/system management.
+a credible option.
+IPaaS includes tools for developing and testing applications, middleware tools, and tools for deployment and server/system management.
 IPaaS vendors supply both server and data infrastructure, as well as a solution stack of software tools needed to build, test, deploy and manage applications in the cloud.

 The reason for iPaaS integration is that most organizations need a way to address and support a cloud approach that handles data and application integration issues.

 Using iPaaS is advantageous to software development organizations because the development team can focus on delivering software rather than supporting and building server environments at the same time.
 It provides focus and speed.
 IPaaS capabilities have improved, but organizations moving to iPaaS need to consider its full impact based on the needs of their application.
 As the saying goes, there's no rose without a thorn.
 Although iPaaS is growing in ability and popularity, it still requires planning and evaluation before use.

 In this article, I'll discuss iPaaS, when to use it and how to determine if it's a reasonable fit for an organization by anticipating application usage, planning for change and evaluating resources and time.